Holidays in Sicily, Italy

 Small & Friendly Groups

-Our group sizes are usually between 8 and 10 people.
+Group sizes are between 8 and 10 guests, offering you the best experience.

 Solo Traveller Friendly

-We are a favourite with solo travellers - over 80% of our guests travel solo.
+Tailored to cater for solo travellers.
+Over 80% of our guests travel solo.

 Special Interest Holidays in Sicily